-The AGO is not only exhibiting Steyerl’s remarkable and relevant artwork, but it is also making its own connections during the run of show: lectures, workshops, artist and curator’s talks and more are part of the programming that supports the exhibit.
+The AGO is not only exhibiting Steyerl’s remarkable and relevant artwork, but the Gallery is also making its own connections during the run of show: lectures, workshops, artist and curator talks and much more are all part of the programming that supports the exhibition.

 Steyerl will speak at the show’s opening next Wednesday, October 23.
 Later in November, a Steyerl Study Day will be held, during which the topics and technologies used and discussed in the exhibit will be explored in detail.

 In between those events and intersecting the exhibition’s timely topics will be a talk from Canada’s own technology, surveillance and control expert, Ron Deibert.

-He founded Citizen Lab at the University of Toronto in order to describe and document how technology is changing the flow of information online and how civil liberties are threatened, especially when the often-unseen digital hand of government agencies and other state actors is in control of technological tools.
+He founded Citizen Lab at the University of Toronto in order to describe and document how technology is changing the flow of information online and how civil liberties are threatened, especially when the often-unseen digital hand of government agencies and other state actors is in control.

-Steyerl speaks highly of the work Deibert and the researchers and engineers at Citizen Lab do, and she’s very aware of the investigations into Internet and technology-related topics they’ve conducted for almost twenty years now.
+Steyerl speaks highly of the work Deibert and the researchers and engineers at Citizen Lab do, and she’s very aware of the investigations into Internet and technology-related topics they’ve conducted for like twenty years now.